Student finance

 Childcare feesYesYes

-Course-related costs (e.g. kit / equipment / books)YesOnly if not in receipt of WGLG
+Course-related costs (e.g. kit / equipment / books)YesYes

 Meal subsidyYesNo (except in special cases)

-Travel costs: FCF can help towards the cost of a bus pass or expenses, dependent on your age and where you travel from.
+Travel costs: FCF can help towards the cost of a bus/train pass, depending on where you travel from.
+We do not cover the cost of expenses.

-Childcare costs: you may receive a maximum allocation of £60 per day of attendance towards the costs of childcare fees, for one child only.
-You may use our Bridgend College Day Nursery, or a registered Childminder or Nursery.
+Childcare costs: You may receive a maximum allocation of £60 per day of attendance towards the costs of childcare fees, for one child only.

 Course-related costs: FCF can help towards the cost of essential equipment for your course.